Discussing Torah matters because the Torah matters

 In Genesis 17, we read that Abraham circumcises “all the men of his house, those born in the house and those bought with money from a foreigner” (17:27).
 From this we see that Abraham is also well known for his covenant relationship with God.
 Everyone in his household is aware of it.
 They are part of it.
 They know of God’s promise to make Abraham a great nation.
 And God has made it very clear that He will do so through Sarah, Abraham’s wife.

-So now get this: Abraham gives his wife Sarah to King Abimelech!
-Sarah stays in Abimelech’s house for at least one night.
-We turn the page to Genesis 21 and guess who’s pregnant?!
-Sarah!
+Now check it out: after acquiring all this celebrity, Abraham releases his wife Sarah to King Abimelech!
+In Genesis 20:2 we learn that Sarah stays in Abimelech’s house for (at least) one night.
+We turn the page to Genesis 21 and, well, guess who’s pregnant?!

 Said at a whisper: Is Sarah pregnant with Abimelech’s baby?